 where $x_i\in\mathbb{R}$, the power function is entirely based on multiplication homomorphism.
 Accordingly, the \textit{share} is transformed from ASS to MSS at the beginning and transformed back at last.
 The protocol is presented in Algorithm \ref{alg: SecPow}.
 If $a$ is a real number (i.e., non-integer), the computation may becomes a multi-valued function \cite{MultiValuedFunc} and the \emph{complex number} would be involved.
 For conciseness, this case will be discussed in the Appendix.

-\subsection{Trigonometric Functions}
+\subsection{Trigonometric functions}

-Trigonometric functions are $sin$, $cos$, $tan$, $cot$, $csc$, and $sec$.
-Since the later four functions can be calculated by combining the former two and $\texttt{SecDiv}$, also the calculation of $cos$ is similar to $sin$.
+Trigonometric functions include $sin$, $cos$, $tan$, $cot$, $csc$, and $sec$.
+The later four functions can be calculated by combining the former two and division operation, and the calculation process of $cos$ is similar to $sin$.
 Therefore, only the secure computation process of $sin$ is discussed here.
 For simplicity, we assume that $n$ is odd at first.
 Then, we have